codegirls/materials/section/time-machine.md

 * repeat some of the things above. just do them again, maybe try something a little bit different.
+* extending the time machine:
+    - write your own time machine that ages differently or maybe handles specific ages different
+    - write a reverse time machine
+    - write a time machine that can walk backwards an forwards
+* representing things
+    - try encoding something as an object, for example a person with an age, favourite food and whether they like giraffes

 And come back with questions!